 Sweet Potato Filling

-- Over medium heat, add your ½ cup (113g) of unsalted butter into a saucepan and allow to melt and bubble.
+- Over medium heat, add the unsalted butter into a saucepan and allow to melt and bubble.
 Swirl occasionally until you see that the milk solids on the bottom of the pan have started to become golden brown.
 It will also start to become incredibly fragrant and nutty.
 Once ready, pour the butter into a heat proof bowl and set aside.

 - Remove the pie to a wire rack to cool for 2 hours, then place in the fridge for 2 more hours before making the meringue topping.
 If you add the meringue before it is completely cool, it will melt and ooze off.

-- Fill a saucepan with about 2 inches of water and turn to high heat.
+- Fill a saucepan with about two inches of water and turn to high heat.
 Add a heat proof bowl over top that fits securely.
 You don’t want any of the water touching the bottom of the bowl.